 A DPT also offers plenty of room for growth.
-If you take advantage of the physical therapy school in Austin or Dallas and the advancement opportunities and practice for several years, you could find yourself among the top earners in the industry and make upwards of $127,110/year.
+If you take advantage of the physical therapy school in Austin or Dallas, or any accredited DPT schools in Texas and the advancement opportunities and practice for several years, you could find yourself among the top earners in the industry and make upwards of $127,110/year.

 According to the U.S. Bureau of Labor Statistics (BLS), there is a growing demand for physical therapists.
 The Bureau expects PT employment to rise by 21% between 2020 and 2030—much faster than the average career.